ministryofjustice/opg-lpa/service-front/content/guidance/Decisions_How multiple attorneys make decisions.md

 You can say how you’d like your attorneys to make a particular decision in the preferences section of your LPA.
 However, they don’t have to follow your preferences.

-See [Instructions and preferences](/help/#topic-instructions-and-preferences) for more information.
+See [Preferences and instructions](/help/#topic-preferences-and-instructions) for more information.

 ## Jointly (attorneys agree every decision unanimously)